-An Invitation for Qualifications (IFQ) shall be issued by the Procurement Services Division Director when it is in Collier County's best interest to first establish a qualified pool of vendors, to limit participation in a subsequent solicitation process to those qualified bidders, proposers, or offerors who demonstrate a capability to provide the goods and services required by the Collier County.
+An Invitation for Qualifications (IFQ) shall be issued by the Procurement Services Director when it is in subsequent solicitation process to those qualified bidders, proposers or offerors who demonstrate a capability to provide the goods and services required by the Collier County.
 An IFQ may also be issued when qualifications are the only criteria.
-The process of selecting a vendor when using the IFQ process will utilize a selection committee in a single or multi-step process to evaluate proposals based on qualifications, experience, past performance, references, and credentials.
+The process of selecting a vendor when using the IFQ process will utilize a selection committee in a single or multi-step process to evaluate proposals based on qualifications, experience, past performance, references and credentials.
 Details on the Invitation for Qualifications process and procedures will be contained in the IFQ solicitation.